frostdev03/LineFollowerCV/README.md

 - Data Visualization and Analysis: Plot graphs of error, delta error, LMS, and RMS and calculate and display rise time, settling time, average error, delta error, and error mode.
 - Robot Movement Map: Display the robot movement map for movement pattern analysis.

-## Before running this program you must install:
+## Before running this program you must install
 - Python 3.6 or higher
 - NumPy
 - OpenCv